aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dotm-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOTM to SXC or Online App" h2="Export DOTM to SXC via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- You can include DOTM to SXC conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOTM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to SXC.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+The DOTM file format is a Microsoft Word template file used to store document settings and macros.
+It is used to create documents with the same formatting and layout.
+However, the SXC file format is a spreadsheet file used by OpenOffice Calc, a free spreadsheet application.
+Therefore, it is necessary to convert DOTM to SXC in order to open and edit the data in OpenOffice Calc.

+<h2>How Aspose.Total Helps for DOTM to SXC Conversion</h2>

+Aspose.Total for C++ is a comprehensive package of APIs that enables developers to create, manipulate, and convert various file formats within their C++ applications.
+It includes the powerful Aspose.Words for C++ API, which allows developers to export DOTM to HTML.
+After that, the Aspose.Cells for C++ API can be used to convert HTML to SXC.
+Both APIs are included in the Aspose.Total for C++ package, making it easy to add DOTM to SXC conversion feature to C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}